 Protecting the freedom of private and faith-based organizations to work in accordance with their values does not prohibit individuals and couples from using state-run or other private providers that do not operate according to those principles.
 A diversity of providers only increases the chances that more children and teens waiting for adoption will finally be connected with a permanent, loving family.

-Sarah Torre is a Policy Analyst and Ryan T. Anderson is William E. Simon Fellow at the Heritage Foundation.
 A longer version of this article was originally published as a backgrounder for the Heritage Foundation, entitled “Adoption, Foster Care, and Conscience Protection.”